 Pitched roofs are designed to let rain and other precipitation slide off.
 Flat roofs have limited drainage, making it easier for water to build up and cause damage.
 This is why rubber roofing is a good choice for low-slope roofs.
 Evan Greene, Sales Manager of Northeast Exteriors for the New England Branch of Long Home Products, explains that PVC membrane roofing is better in low-slope roofing because it can handle water pooling better than metal or asphalt, which are two of the other choices for low-slope roofing.

-Rubber has waterproofing properties that make it more difficult for water to enter your home than other roofing materials.
-It’s also weather- and fire-resistant and has minimal upkeep.
+Rubber’s waterproofing properties make it more difficult for water to enter your home than other roofing materials.
+It’s also weather—and fire-resistant and requires minimal upkeep.
 Installing a rubber roof usually costs $7,000–$23,000.
 This guide covers frequently asked questions about rubber roofing and breaks down other cost factors.

 Use our expert research to learn more about your project